-Second, the Policy does not list potential ECAs the Hospital may take if a patient does not pay his or her bills or the process or time frame the Hospital uses in taking these ECAs, including how and when it determines whether an individual is FAP-eligible before resorting to an ECA.
+Second, the Policy does not list potential ECAs Scott may take if a patient does not pay his or her bills or the process and time frame the Hospital uses in taking these ECAs, including how and when it attempts to obtain payment of a bill and when it determines whether an individual is FAP-eligible before resorting to an ECA.
 Nor does the Policy indicate how a person can obtain a copy of any separate billing and collections policy that may enumerate any potential ECAs that are not described in the Policy.